ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 The remainder of this document is organized into several sections:

-* The remainder of this section covers goals and requirements, plus a top-level description of RIV
+* The remainder of this section covers goals and requirements, plus a top-level description of RIV.

-* The Solution Overview section outlines how RIV works
+* The Solution Overview section outlines how RIV works.

 * The Standards Components section links components of RIV to normative standards.

-* Privacy and Security shows how specific features of RIV contribute to the trustworthiness of the Attestation Result
+* Privacy and Security shows how specific features of RIV contribute to the trustworthiness of the Attestation Result.

 * Supporting material is in an appendix at the end.